viewar/documentation/docs/sdk/cli.md

 - node.js version 6.0.0 or higher
 - the npm \(&gt;= v3.0.0\) package manager

 Next, install the viewar-cli globally by entering the following command into your terminal:
 `npm install -g viewar-cli`

+> run `npx viewar` to verify installation.

 You will only need to install this tool once.
 It will alert you when it's out of date, and provide instruction on how to update it.

 ### Initialization